winglang/docsite/blog/2023-05-24-approach-to-devex.md

 <!--truncate-->

-## DevEx as Defined in the Article
+## DevEx as defined in the paper

 The authors present a framework that condenses the developer experience into three primary dimensions:

 1. **Feedback loops:** This term refers to the pace and quality of responses developers receive to their actions.
 Both feedback from development tools (such as code compilation or tests) and people (like code reviewers) are vital.
 Swift, concise feedback loops enable developers to finalize their work swiftly with minimal resistance, whereas sluggish feedback loops can lead to delays, exasperation, and disruptions.
 To enhance DevEx, organizations should aim to expedite feedback loops and optimize both development tools and human hand-off procedures.

 2. **Cognitive load:** This concept covers the volume of mental processing required for a developer to execute a task.
-High cognitive load can stem from complicated tasks, unfamiliar frameworks, or inadequately documented code or systems, obstructing developers' capacity to deliver value.
+High cognitive load can stem from complicated tasks, unfamiliar frameworks, having to master too many tools, or inadequately documented code or systems, obstructing developers' capacity to deliver value.
 To augment DevEx, organizations should strive to decrease cognitive load by eradicating needless obstacles in the development process, creating well-structured code and documentation, and offering user-friendly, self-service tools.

 3. **Flow state:** This is a mental zone of immersion in a task, where the individual experiences a sense of energized focus and enjoyment.
 Encountering a flow state at work can trigger increased productivity, innovation, and personal growth.
 Interruptions, delays, lack of autonomy, or unclear goals can obstruct a developer's capacity to achieve a flow state.
 To elevate DevEx, organizations should minimize disruptions, grant developers autonomy, and ensure they have opportunities to engage in fulfilling challenges.

-## Winglang's Approach Against These Parameters
+## Evaluating Winglang's DevEx implementation using the paper's parameters

 Now that we have the dimensions by which to view DevEx, let's analyze Winglang's efforts according to them.
 Again, these are Winglang's attributes that are supposed to improve DevEx according to these dimensions.
 I'm not trying to evaluate whether these attributes do improve DevEx, but rather how they align with the three primary dimensions presented in the academic paper.

-### Feedback Loops
+### Feedback loops
 Winglang comes with a local simulator and a visualization and debugging console that support instant hot reloading.
 These tools empower developers to iterate more swiftly with immediate feedback on code modifications, visualizing, interacting, and debugging their code locally via the Wing Console.
 By minimizing the delay in feedback, developers can promptly rectify errors and enhance their solutions.

 This approach to improving feedback loops aligns with the first dimension identified in the academic paper.
-It supports more rapid feedback from tools and also from people since the simulator can be used to create fast and cheap-to-deploy preview environments to be sent for review by other people.
+It supports more rapid feedback from tools and also from people since the simulator can be used to create fast and cheap to deploy preview environments to be sent for review by other people.

 ### Cognitive Load
 Winglang aims to lighten developers’ cognitive load by representing abstract cloud resources as native language elements.
 This strategy diminishes the need for developers to manually control these resources or deeply understand numerous layers of the cloud stack.
-Instead, they can focus their efforts on crafting application code, while Winglang's compiler handles the cloud mechanics, including the automated generation of Identity and Access Management (IAM) policies.
+Instead, they can focus their efforts on crafting application code, while Winglang's compiler handles the cloud mechanics.
+For example, the automated generation of Identity and Access Management (IAM) policies.

 Winglang also introduces features such as implicit await for asynchronous calls, further alleviating developers' cognitive burden.